ChatalovErick/Pixel-Finder-App/README.md

 ## Precision Image & PDF Coordinate Extractor
 PixelPicker is a lightweight Streamlit web application designed to help users identify the exact width (X) and height (Y) of pixels within any image or PDF document.
 Whether you are mapping coordinates for automation, data science, or design, PixelPicker provides sub-pixel precision with an easy-to-use "one point at a time" workflow.

+## ⚠️ Disclaimer
+This tool measures raw pixel distances.
+X (Width): Distance from the left edge.
+Y (Height): Distance from the top edge.
+Values are based on the image resolution and do not represent real-world units (cm/inches) unless converted manually using the file's DPI.

 ## ✨ Key Features
 - **PDF & Image Support:** Seamlessly convert PDF pages to high-resolution PNGs for mapping.
 - **Precision Zoom & Pan:** Use magnification sliders to find the exact pixel you need.